ariakit/ariakit/packages/reakit/src/Composite/README.md

   - <kbd>PageDown</kbd> moves focus to the last `CompositeItem` in the column.
   - <kbd>Ctrl</kbd>+<kbd>Home</kbd> moves focus to the first `CompositeItem` in the composite element.
   - <kbd>Ctrl</kbd>+<kbd>End</kbd> moves focus to the last `CompositeItem` in the composite element.
-- When using `CompositeItemWidget`:
-  - Clicking or pressing <kbd>Enter</kbd> or <kbd>Space</kbd> on a `CompositeItem` that has a child `CompositeItemWidget` disables composite keyboard navigation and focus the widget.
-  - <kbd>Enter</kbd> on the current focused `CompositeItemWidget` restores the composite keyboard navigation and focus the parent `CompositeItem` if the widget is a text field.
-  - <kbd>Escape</kbd> on the current focused `CompositeItemWidget` restores the composite keyboard navigation and focus the parent `CompositeItem`.
-If the widget is a text field, any changes are undone.
-  - If `CompositeItemWidget` is a text field, pressing any printable character on the parent `CompositeItem` changes the widget value and moves focus into it.

 Learn more in [Accessibility](/docs/accessibility/).